mattstanford/Pterodactyl/README.md

 ```
 let pterodactyl = Pterodactyl(targetAppBundleId: targetAppBundleId, port: 8191)
 ```

 ## Usage

-First intialize a `Pterodactyl` instance with an instance of your XCUIApplication:
+First intialize a `Pterodactyl` instance with the name of the app you are testing:

 ```
 let app = XCUIApplication()
-let pterodactyl = Pterodactyl(targetApp: app)
+let pterodactyl = Pterodactyl(targetAppBundleId: "com.mattstanford.PterodactylExample")
 ```

 You can send a push notification to your app with a custom message like so: